ontodev/robot/docs/validate.md

 In this case the command will generate a single file called `immune_exposures.txt` in the `results/` directory.

-One can also specify multiple table files as input.
+One can also specify multiple table files to validate against a single input ontology.
 In that case there will be multiple output files corresponding to each table in the output directory.
 For example:

     robot validate --input immune_exposures.owl \
       --table immune_exposures.csv \